20 Retail Tech Trends in 2021: Digital Transformation in Retail

 IoT devices offer a huge potential for the Retail industry to streamline operations and cut down on manual labor:

-This research shows that in 2020 the number of IoT devices will pass the 30 billion mark.
+This research shows that in 2020 the number of IoT devices has passed the 30 billion mark.
 IoT technology improves in-store management, provides enhanced customer experience, faster service, optimized product placement, predictive equipment maintenance and a lot more.
 Being at the intersection of Digital and Physical, IoT devices in Retail help leverage both spheres to get better results.

 7. eWallets and Digital Payments